aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The same tool layer is served over MCP for any compatible client, with the write tools deliberately absent, because a generic client has no approval gate.
 Plugins extend all of this through one entry point, contributing tools, documentation corpora, and prompt fragments without this package ever importing theirs.
+That is how the extension point is designed to work rather than something any domain plugin uses today: the hook exists and is documented, and no released AiiDA plugin ships an agent provider yet.

 ### What got merged